 Why might a reactionary Boomer Republican sign such a law, one that required overturning a 1999 Supreme Court case on the same subject?
 For the same reason he signed Medicare Part D. The ADA's newly expansive definition swept in a sea of seniors now swelling with Boomers.
 A win, but a self-serving one, and quite well timed: In 1990, no Boomer was really elderly; in 2008, the oldest was sixty-eight and the mean age was fifty-six, quickly approaching the point where "caring for oneself" was becoming a concern.
-Predictably, the late-night landscape became cluttered with commercials for Medicare-reimbursable scooters, stair movers, and other government-subsidized aids.
-32 subsidy, to the old and to the drug companies.
+Predictably, the latenight landscape became cluttered with commercials for Medicare-reimbursable scooters, stair movers, and other government-subsidized aids.

+As went the ADA, so went health care generally, a landscape of mixed outcomes and motivations.
+Medicare Part D, as previously seen, was a huge subsidy, to the old and to the drug companies.
 Because there is no long-term plan to finance Part D, it is a temporary gift to the Boomers and a permanent liability to everyone else.
 It is a liability made larger by the Boomers' lack of antitrust enforcement, which permitted huge consolidation in drug, insurance, and hospital companies.
 As for Obamacare, which barely squeaked through, it is too soon to tell.
 Certainly, Obamacare's implementation has been rocky, and it appears that the law could be significantly less effective than anticipated, though it does seem to be improving matters meaningfully.
 Despite its compromises, Obamacare may be the one truly significant social accomplishment of the Boomers, and perhaps their only substantial gift to young people, as it allows those under twenty-six to remain on parental policies.
 At least for now, Obamacare should not be discounted in the moral calculus, whatever its practical results and likely gutting post-2016.